PolyPasswordHasher/PolyPasswordHasher-C/README.md

 We do, however, recommend running the tests before installing.

-The installation script will copy the header files to /usr/local/include and the shared .so into /usr/local/lib.
+The installation script will copy the header files to /usr/local/include and the shared library into /usr/local/lib.

 Compiling a program with libpolypasshash
 ========================================